Vice Chairman and Sterling District Supervisor Koran T. Saines

 Saines is a Sterling native and a graduate of Broad Run High School.
 He obtained a bachelor’s degree in Human Resource Management from the Indiana Institute of Technology.
-He has nearly 20 years of talent acquisition and human resources management experience, and currently works as a Senior Recruiter for the Washington Post.
+He has nearly 20 years of talent acquisition and human resources management experience.

-He and his wife Audrey reside in Sterling and are the proud parents of a son.
+He and his wife Audrey reside in Sterling and are the proud parents of two sons.